Thundergod99/About-Me/README.md

 Currently I am:-
 - :+1: I'm learning Python.
 - :innocent: I love gaming.
 A FIFA fan so to say.
-- :point_right: Reach out if you ever want some help or just want to talk :innocent:, [Linkedin](https://www.linkedin.com/in/tushar-sharma-8a688b128/), [Instagram](https://www.instagram.com/sharma_tushar_9876/)
+- :point_right: Reach out if you ever want some help or just want to talk:, [Linkedin](https://www.linkedin.com/in/tushar-sharma-8a688b128/), [Instagram](https://www.instagram.com/sharma_tushar_9876/)